 The bond the Medina County Engineer requires when you open the county right-of-way — repairing sidewalks, installing utilities, or making other improvements.
-The County Engineer sets the amount, and we issue it at a flat 3% (a $275 minimum) with no credit check.
+The County Engineer sets the amount; the premium is 1% of the bond amount, with a $100 minimum, and your exact price appears at the application.

 County permit bonds are the simplest thing in surety.
 Here is the entire process: